iamabv/ebook-reader/README.md

 # ebook-reader

-Built the project using Html, CSS, angularjs and javascript
+Built the project using Html, CSS and javascript

 Steps to get this project: